Vijaya-Mohan/Vijaya-Mohan/README.md

 <li> Integration of AI solutions into business workflows </li>
 <li> Proven experience with unstructured data processing and model scaling </li> </ul> <br>
 🚀 Areas of Focus:<br>
- I am particularly interested in innovations within AI such as Large Language Models (LLMs), Transformers, and advanced Deep Learning architectures.
-I also prioritize ethical AI practices, ensuring that solutions are both effective and responsible.<br>
+<li> I am particularly interested in innovations within AI such as Large Language Models (LLMs), Transformers, and advanced Deep Learning architectures.</li>
+<li> I also prioritize ethical AI practices, ensuring that solutions are both effective and responsible.</li> <br>
  💡 Why Connect? <br>
-  I am always looking to collaborate, learn, and contribute to projects that push the boundaries of what’s possible in the world of AI and data science.
-Feel free to explore my repositories and reach out for potential collaborations or discussions.
+ <li>I am always looking to collaborate, learn, and contribute to projects that push the boundaries of what’s possible in the world of AI and data science.</li>
+ <li> Feel free to explore my repositories and reach out for potential collaborations or discussions.